 Applicants who earned their undergraduate degrees more than ten years before the time of application must be interviewed by the Graduate Coordinator before admission to the degree program.

-Applicants who have earned degrees at institutions in countries in which English is not the standard language of instruction must score at least 600 paperbased, or 100 Internet-based on the TOEFL (Test of English as a Foreign Language) Examination, or an overall band score of 7.5 on the IELTS before being admitted to the MA degree program in English.
+Applicants who have earned degrees at institutions in countries in which English is not the native language of instruction must score at least 600 paperbased, or 100 Internet-based on the TOEFL (Test of English as a Foreign Language) Examination, or an overall band score of 7.5 on the IELTS before being admitted to the MA degree program in English.

 Students must complete 24 hours of credit within Wichita State University's Department of English.
 Therefore, students may transfer up to 9 hours of credit on the Plan A or Plan C programs and up to 6 hours credit on Plans B. If the credit to be transferred comes from a program in which the student took a graduate degree, the time limits imposed by the Graduate School on the validity of transfer credit will not apply.

 The MA degree requirements include a foreign language component.
 Prospective MA candidates may be accepted into the program before fulfilling this requirement, but must fulfill it before receiving an MA degree.
 Candidates may fulfill the department's foreign language requirements in any one of the following ways: